 Your bottles can be sanitized pretty well by placing them on a hot cycle in the dishwasher or washing them and then boiling in a pan of water for 10 minutes.
 Air dry and seal carefully to prevent introducing any bacteria to the inside.
 If you’d like to sterilize more thoroughly, it’s usually fine to place glass baby bottles and all their attachments into an electric or microwave steamer.

 We already know that microwaving baby bottles is not a good idea.
 So how can you heat them, then?

-The Philips Avent Fast Bottle warmer is a great bottle warmer that works with glass bottles, but there are many others on the market which do the same.
+The Philips Avent Fast Bottle warmer is a great bottle warmer that works with glass baby bottles, but there are many others on the market that do the same.